• Skip to content

 Monday July 21 - Pupil Free Day: Faith Formation & Religious Education: Laudato Si' Action Planning

-Friday July 25 - NAIDOC Week Community Celebration
+Friday July 25 - NAIDOC Week Community Celebration for Yr 3-6 students

 Friday July 25 - Division Hockey in Hamilton (for selected students)